Shamsher M. Chowdhury

-Shamsher M. Chowdhury Bir Bikrom is a Bangladeshi diplomat and served as the Foreign Secretary of Ministry of Foreign Affairs from October 2001 to March 2005.
-He also served as the ambassador of Bangladesh to Sri Lanka, Germany, Vietnam and United States.
+Shamsher M. Chowdhury Bir Bikrom is a Bangladeshi diplomat and served as the foreign secretary from October 2001 to March 2005.
+He also served as the ambassador of Bangladesh to Sri Lanka, Germany, Vietnam, and the United States.

-Chowdhury is the Chairperson of the Trinamool BNP.
-He was arrested after the fall of the Awami League government.
+Chowdhury was arrested after the fall of the Awami League government.

 Early life

 Chowdhury was born on 1 May 1950 in Chittagong, East Pakistan, Pakistan.
 His parents were Abdul Mubeen Chowdhury and Tahmeed-un-Nahar.
 His paternal home is in Sylhet District.
-He graduated with Bachelor of Arts degree from the Pakistan Military Academy and was commissioned in the Pakistan Army in 1969.
-He served in 1st East Bengal Regiment in Jessore and 8th East Bengal Regiment in Chittagong during his career with the Pakistan Army.
+He graduated with a Bachelor of Arts degree from the Pakistan Military Academy and was commissioned in the Pakistan Army in 1969.
+He served in the 1st East Bengal Regiment in Jessore and the 8th East Bengal Regiment in Chittagong during his career with the Pakistan Army.

-Chowdhury revolted against Pakistan Army and fought in the Bangladesh Liberation War in 1971.
+Chowdhury revolted against the Pakistan Army and fought in the Bangladesh Liberation War in 1971.
 He served under Harun Ahmed Chowdhury.
 He was wounded and taken prisoner on 11 April and freed after the surrender of Pakistan on 16 December.
 He was awarded the gallantry award "Bir Bikram" in 1972.
-He served in Bangladesh Army till 1974 reaching the rank of Major.
-Chowdhury speaks German and Italian, and has working knowledge of French and Urdu.
+He served in the Bangladesh Army till 1974, reaching the rank of major.
+Chowdhury speaks German and Italian, and has a working knowledge of French and Urdu.

 Career

 Chowdhury joined the Bangladesh Civil Service (Foreign Affairs) in January 1975.
-He served as the Deputy Chief of Protocol and Director (West Europe) in the Foreign Ministry from 1975 to 1978.
-He was posted to Bangladesh Embassy in Rome from 1978 to 1982.
-He served as Counselor in the Bangladesh Embassy in Washington from 1982 to 1983.
+He served as the deputy chief of protocol and director (West Europe) in the Foreign Ministry from 1975 to 1978.
+He was posted to the Bangladesh Embassy in Rome from 1978 to 1982.
+He served as counselor in the Bangladesh Embassy in Washington from 1982 to 1983.

-Chowdhury was the Counsellor and Minister in the Bangladesh High Commission in Ottawa from 1983 to 1986.
-He served as Deputy Chief of Mission/Minister in the Bangladesh Embassy in Beijing from 1986 to 1988.
+Chowdhury was the counsellor and minister in the Bangladesh High Commission in Ottawa from 1983 to 1986.
+He served as deputy chief of mission/minister in the Bangladesh Embassy in Beijing from 1986 to 1988.
 From 1988 to 1991, he attended the Senior Staff Course at the Bangladesh Public Administration Training Centre.
-From 1991 to 1995, he was the High Commissioner of Bangladesh to Sri Lanka.
-From 1995 to 1998, he was the Ambassador of Bangladesh to the Federal Republic of Germany.
-He was the Ambassador of Bangladesh to the Socialist Republic of Vietnam from 1998 to 2001.
+From 1991 to 1995, he was the high commissioner of Bangladesh to Sri Lanka.
+From 1995 to 1998, he was the ambassador of Bangladesh to the Federal Republic of Germany.
+He was the ambassador of Bangladesh to the Socialist Republic of Vietnam from 1998 to 2001.

-Chowdhury represented Bangladesh in International Conferences in the FAO, World Food Programme & Non-Aligned meetings.
-He was also member of the Bangladesh Delegation to several Commonwealth Summits and SAARC Summits.
+Chowdhury represented Bangladesh at international conferences in the FAO, World Food Programme and Non-Aligned meetings.
+He was also member of the Bangladesh delegation to several Commonwealth summits and SAARC summits.
 He also represented Bangladesh in ICPE Assembly meetings in Slovenia.

-Chowdhury served as Foreign Secretary from October 2001 to March 2005.
-Chowdhury finally served as Bangladesh Ambassador to United States from 2005 to 2007.
-Chowdhury wrote an article for the Wall Street Journal in which he criticized the government targeting Grameen Bank and Mohammad Yunus and viewing as part of wider problems with democracy in Bangladesh.
+Chowdhury served as foreign secretary from October 2001 to March 2005.
+Chowdhury finally served as Bangladesh ambassador to United States from 2005 to 2007.
+Chowdhury wrote an article for The Wall Street Journal in which he criticized the government targeting Grameen Bank and Mohammad Yunus and viewing as part of wider problems with democracy in Bangladesh.